Ezhome: Uthraam Masjidh, Ettammel

 Utharam Masjid, also known as Utharam Palli, is a famous mosque situated at Ettammel, an attractive place in Puthiyangadi of Kannur District.
 It is managed by the Puthiyangadi Muslim Jamath committee.
-This Mosque was built hundreds of years ago, and it was reconstructed about 60 years ago.
-This mosque is situated in Puthiyangadi "ettammel" near to the Jamaath high school.
+This mosque was built hundreds of years ago, and it was reconstructed about 60 years ago.
+This mosque is situated in Puthiyangadi "ettammel" near the Jamaath high school.

 Transportation

 The national highway passes through Taliparamba town.
 Goa and Mumbai can be accessed on the northern side and Kochi and Thiruvananthapuram can be accessed on the southern side.
 The road to the east of Iritty connects to Mysore and Bangalore.
 The nearest railway station is Pazhayangadi on Mangalore-Palakkad line.

 Trains are available to almost all parts of India subject to advance booking over the internet.
 There are airports at Mangalore and Kannur.
 Both of them are international airports but direct flights are available only to Middle Eastern countries.